Joe Robbie: Politics

 Following his graduation from law school, Robbie worked as a deputy state's attorney and a professor of economics at Dakota Wesleyan University.
 In 1948, at 33 years old, Robbie entered politics.
 He was elected to the South Dakota House of Representatives as a Democrat.
 In 1950, he ran for Governor of South Dakota but lost to Sigurd Anderson.
 The following year, Robbie and his family moved to Minneapolis at the encouragement of then-mayor Hubert H. Humphrey.

 His political and business careers further developed in Minnesota.
 In addition to operating his own law firm, Robbie served as regional counsel for the Office of Price Stabilization in Minnesota, Montana, North Dakota and South Dakota.
 He was also a charter member of the Twin Cities Metropolitan Commission and chairman of the Minnesota Municipal Commission.
 In addition to working on Humphrey's political campaigns, Robbie represented Minnesota's 5th congressional district at the 1960 Democratic National Convention.

 Robbie also worked as a lobbyist for the tobacco industry from the 1960s until his death.
 In 1963, he appeared before the United States Senate to voice opposition to a bill which would have regulated tobacco advertising.
 From 1971 until 1989, he was the head of the Minnesota Candy & Tobacco Distributors Association.

+Robbie was a member of the Non-Group, a politically influential group of Miami-Dade business elites.